Protein Structure Prediction

 Theoretical claims include dependable ensemble prediction, reliable affinity ranking, routine induced-fit pocket discovery, and structure prediction that selects the correct biological state for a program without extra context.
 These are plausible directions because current systems already encode useful structural priors, but the evidence is not strong enough to treat static predicted coordinates as mechanism, binding thermodynamics, or state-specific biology.

-Beyond current capability includes replacing experimental structural biology for mechanism, regulatory filings, conformational cycles, ligand-bound geometry that drives chemistry, and water or protonation networks.
+Beyond current capability includes replacing experimental structural biology for mechanism, conformational cycles, ligand-bound geometry that drives chemistry, and water or protonation networks.
 Protein structure prediction supplies a hypothesis about geometry.
 It does not solve function, kinetics, free energy, cellular localization, expression, or pharmacology.
+Regulatory acceptability is context-specific and cannot be inferred from the model name or confidence score.

 Structure prediction becomes more promising with blinded benchmarks and prospective experiments that test complexes, ligands, conformational states, and affinity ranking against unseen biology and chemistry.
 Stronger evidence would include calibrated confidence for ligand poses, independent reproduction of AF3-class open models, and program-level reports showing that predicted structures change chemistry or mutagenesis decisions with measured success.
 Static benchmark accuracy alone is not enough for those claims.